boxwise/boxtribute/flask/README.md

     pytest --cov ./flask

 and inspect the reported output.
+Use `coverage html` to generate an HTML report, and open it via `flask/htmlcov/index.html` to view coverage for individual source code files.

 ## GraphQL Playground